mmeltzer/CS525_HW1/README.txt

 Installation: Go to the path where the files are present, then enter the following command: make -f makefile

+Main Data Structure: SM_mgmtinfo is an additional structure that we created which contains a pointer to the file pointer *fp

 The main objectives of our solution are to create a file, open a file, read the file, and write the file.
 Files are created using the createPageFile() method after the storage manager has been initialized.
 In this method, a file pointer object